BY STEINAR MORLAND

 A good practice is to organize events and meetings that have the goal of spreading the basic necessary information, as well as integrating the students into the everyday student life at campus.
 Social events at the beginning of the semester are of crucial importance for the students to feel at home and to build a student network.
 They are also a great place to also provide practical information in a nice atmosphere.
 It gives the university the opportunity to give a more personal welcome to international students.

 One of your biggest worries as an international student is finding your way around the large campus area.
 It’s hard enough to find the right buildings, but even harder to find the right auditorium or reading room.
 Universities should offer a fantastic wayfinding solution, with clear signs, self-service kiosks with interactive maps and mobile applications with campus maps.

 Photo showing the dedicated campus map pages for the Norwegian University NTNU.

 Universities should focus on making it easy for international students to find the services they are looking for, with clear menus and search functions on their web pages, and maps to get you all the way to where you’re going.
 Time tables should contain information on all classes, and directions for how to get to the relevant auditorium, especially if there are any last minute changes.

 Illustration of the TimeEdit TimeTable system at University College of Bergen.

 It's also possible to think about making indoor maps specifically designed for Orientation week, with certain relevant point of interests marked on the map.
 You could even arrange a scavanger hunt, where new students need to find their way to throughout the campus area and get rewarded as they find their way around.

 All in all, having smooth campus services makes the student experience on campus enjoyable and easy, and creates a fine international reputation for the university.

-Student associations and clubs is a great place for international students to meet friends and have meaningful activities outside the university environment.
-(C) ESPH, Switzerland.
+Student associations and clubs are a great place for international students to meet friends and have meaningful activities outside the university environment.